 An Unprecedent Disruption

 At the time of writing, the coronavirus crisis has impacted our societies in ways we couldn’t have imagined just a few weeks ago.
-Global trade and travel is disrupted, and the facilities we take for granted – from restaurants and cinemas to offices and schools – are closed or soon will be.
+Global trade and travel are disrupted, and the facilities we take for granted – from restaurants and cinemas to offices and schools – are closed or soon will be.
 In some places, the restrictions are even greater.

 Authorities are predicting that this disruption, while temporary, will last longer than many governments expect, and the impacts will extend well beyond public health.
 As the crisis unfolds, it’s clear that governments will not be able to deal with the consequences on their own.